cran-task-views/Psychometrics/Psychometrics.md

     cross-sectional, time-series and panel data.
 -   Network models for longitudinal data estimated within an SEM
     framework: `r pkg("gimme")`.
+-   Latent class network models for longitudinal data can be obtained using:
+    `r pkg("ClusterVAR").
 -   The `r pkg("qgraph")` package can be used to visualize data as networks.
 -   `r pkg("NetworkToolbox")` implements network analysis